-Our PhD program is also integral to the DeLTA Center, an interdisciplinary research center that brings together faculty and students across the University who seek to understand the processes of development from a multiple perspectives.
-Faculty in the center embrace the complexity of development and the challenges inherent in understanding the emergence of new skills over time.
+Our research group is also integral to the DeLTA Center at the University of Iowa, an interdisciplinary research center devoted to understanding the processes of learning and development from multiple perspectives.
+The DeLTA Center draws from departments and colleges across campus, including Psychological and Brain Sciences, Communication Sciences and Disorders, Computer Science, Medicine, and Education.
+DeLTA Center members embrace the complexity of development and the challenges inherent in understanding the emergence of new skills over time.
 We are also committed to translating insights beyond the laboratory, recognizing that translation is most impactful when guided by an understanding of developmental process.

-Unique coursework: Our distinctive coursework gives students strong training in 21st century developmental science and provides the foundation for a cutting-edge, theory-based understanding of development that can bridge from the laboratory to translation.
-Our innovative proseminar organizes developmental science by core mechanisms (e.g., learning, endogenous activity, caregiver-mediated learning) rather than by domain, to stress similarity in mechanisms across neurological, physical, social, perceptual, and cognitive development.
-Students also take core courses on behavior and the brain, computational approaches to development and translating developmental science to applied problems.
+Unique coursework: Our distinctive coursework gives students strong training in 21st century developmental science and provides the foundation for a cutting-edge, theory-based understanding of development that can bridge from laboratory experiments to real-world problems.
+Our innovative proseminar organizes developmental science by core mechanisms (e.g., learning, endogenous activity, caregiver-mediated learning) rather than by domain, to stress similarity in mechanisms across neurological, motor, social, perceptual, and cognitive development.
+Students can also take courses on developmental cognitive neuroscience, applied developmental science, and a variety of content areas.

 Proven success: Our graduates have a track record of success.
-Each year our students present at many national conferences each year and author a number of first-authored papers.
+Each year our students present at many national conferences and publish many first-authored papers.
 Our students have also won national awards such as the Society for Research in Child Development Outstanding Doctoral Dissertation Award, the Council of Graduate Schools/University Microfilms International Distinguished Dissertation Award in Social Sciences, and the American Psychological Association Dissertation Award in Developmental Psychology.
-This success translates into first-rate post-doctoral training opportunities and tenure-track jobs at excellent universities including the University of Wisconsin-Madison, the University of Nebraska-Lincoln, Sussex University in the UK, the University of Alabama, University of Miami, University of Tenessee, and Loyola University-Chicago.
+This success translates into first-rate post-doctoral training opportunities and tenure-track jobs at excellent universities including the University of Wisconsin-Madison, the University of Nebraska-Lincoln, Sussex University in the UK, the University of Alabama, University of Miami, University of Tennessee, and Loyola University-Chicago.

-Resources: Our students have access to the latest methodological innovations including Near Infrared Spectroscopy (NIRS), advanced developmental psychobiology techniques, infant looking and listening procedures, automated eye-tracking technologies, immersive virtual reality, innovative methods for recording and analyzing real time behavior, and cutting-edge computational techniques.
+Resources: Our students have access to the latest methodological innovations including functional Magnetic Resonance Imaging (fMRI), functional Near Infrared Spectroscopy (fNIRS), advanced developmental psychobiology techniques, infant looking and listening procedures, automated eye-tracking, immersive virtual reality technology, and cutting-edge computational techniques.